-The UCAT (Undergraduate Clinical Aptitude Test) is a standardised computer-based assessment designed to assess students’ ability to interpret numerical and written information presented in various formats.
+The UCAT (University Clinical Aptitude Test) is a standardised computer-based assessment designed to assess students’ ability to interpret numerical and written information presented in various formats.
 All UCAT sections are related to important qualities for medical professionals.

 As a standardised test it is used to compare and rank applicants across the UK, as well as international applicants.

 Admittedly, the test sounds scary, but it is actually a lot less stressful than you might think, if you approach it in the right way.